FarazSiddi/FarazSiddi/README.md

 Welcome to my GitHub Profile Page 👋

-I'm currently a third year student pursuing a Mathematics and Computer Science degree at Ryerson University.
+I'm currently a third year student pursuing a Mathematics and Computer Science degree at Ryerson University (now known as Toronto Metropolitan University).

 Always happy to talk about anything!